grscheller/scheller-linux-archive/info/CentOS6Info/README.md

 * Made no attempt to try and optimize these tools.

 ### [InstallHaskellStackLocally.txt](InstallHaskellStackLocally.txt)
-* The Haskell Stack people made installing stack locally into a<br>
-  home directory harder than it should be.
+* The Haskell Stack people made installing stack locally into a home directory harder than it should be.
 * This guide shows you how to do this without root privileges.